 Club de Regatas La Marina, Rowing club in Tigre Partido, Argentina.

-The club was founded in 1876 and began operations in a rented hall before establishing its current location in Tigre in 1927.
-The relocation was attended by President Marcelo T. De Alvear and marked a significant turning point in the club's history.
+The club was founded in 1876 and first operated from a rented hall before moving to its current riverside site in Tigre in 1927.
+President Marcelo T. de Alvear attended the opening of the new location, marking it as an event of national note.

 The community of curious travelers